 As modern as the terms "big data" or "data scientist" may appear, they're actually nothing new.
-Obvious exceptions being made for the massive scale of current data analysis, merchants have been collecting and using data to drive business for thousands of years.
+Obvious exceptions being made for the massive scale of current sales performance management solutions, merchants have been collecting and using data to drive business for thousands of years.

 So, the connection between collecting data and using it to improve business has been happening for a long time.